gladcolor/LLM-Geo/README.md

 # To Do
 - Add more case studies.
-- Improve the promp generation.
+- Improve the prompt generation.
 - Implement autonomous data collection module.